mentalisttraceur/python-raise/README.rst

 (The oldest tested is 2.5, but it will likely work on all Python 2 versions and probably on even earlier versions.)

-Known not to work: MicroPython and Skulpt, both of which do not support the `with_traceback` exception method or the `raise e, None, tb` syntax.
+For implementations of Python that do not support raising with a custom traceback, a "no traceback" variant can be installed separately.

 Advanced/Manual Installation
 ----------------------------

-There are two recommended ways of installing this manually, depending on your needs:
+There are three recommended ways of installing this manually, depending on your needs:

 1. If you're installing it into the library path for your Python system